Hopewell Chin'ono

-History
+Biography

 Hopewell Rugoho-Chin'ono is a documentary film maker and international journalist.
 He was the ITV News Africa Field Producer from 2008 to 2015 and The New York Times ZIMBABWE foreign correspondent from 2015 to 2017.

 Hopewell trained as a journalist at the Zimbabwean Institute of Mass Communications before getting his first post graduate Master of Arts degree in International Journalist from City University's Journalism school in London, England.

 After graduating from City University, he worked with the BBC World Service as a freelance radio producer.

 In 2003 he returned to his native Zimbabwe to work for the BBC as a freelance correspondent.

-Unfortunately the Zimbabwean Government refused to accredit him as a journalist unless he worked with a pro-government media house, he refused.
+The Zimbabwean government refused to give him a practicing license because of his link to the BBC.

 He won a British Government Chevening scholarship in 2006 to read film at Brunel University, where he obtained a Master of Arts degree in Documentary Practice in 2007.

 He returned to Zimbabwe in 2007 and made a documentary film called Pain in My Heart.

 Pain in my Heart won the 2008 CNN African Journalist of the year award, 2008 Archbishop Desmond Tutu Leadership Award and the Kaiser Family Foundation Award for Excellence in HIV/AIDS Reporting in Africa.

 After making Pain in My Heart he set up Television International in Zimbabwe, a production house that produced news for ITN and South Africa's e.tv.

 He has also worked with CNN International as a field producer on special assignments and produced for Sky News, BBC Newsnight and Ireland's RTE.

-In 2008 he went to the University of Oxford’s Saïd Business School where he was awarded The Tutu Fellowship in African Leadership.
+In 2008 he went to the University of Oxford's Saïd Business School where he was awarded The Tutu Fellowship in African Leadership.

 Hopewell is also a Nieman Fellow at Harvard University, the third Zimbabwean journalist of only three to have won the most prestigious Fellowship in journalism in 2009.

 In 2009 he was the winner of the US Aid Communication award in Zimbabwe for his HIV and Aids Reporting.
 In 2010 he was nominated for a Rory Peck television award for his documentary film A Violent Response.
 A Violent Response was also nominated for a 2010 BANFF World Television Award in Canada.